LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ### Conclusion

-We have seen that Blue Team has lots of possibilities to make an attackers life much harder.
+We have seen that the Blue Team has lots of possibilities to make an attackers life much harder.
 Keep your security products up to date, and implement them correctly.
 Make use of all the nice features that your OS or security product provider is offering you.
 Play with the stuff you learned here to get a better understanding of your infrastructure and detect your weakpoints.